openebs-archive/openebs-docs/docs/features.md

 | [Prometheus metrics and Grafana dashboard](#prometheus-metrics-for-workload-tuning) | [High availability - No Blast Radius](#high-availability) |

-For more information on how OpenEBS is used in cloud native environments,  visit the [use cases](/docs/next/usecases.html) section or see examples of users and their stories on the Adopters section here ( /https://github.com/openebs/openebs/blob/master/ADOPTERS.md) where you can also share your experience.
+For more information on how OpenEBS is used in cloud native environments,  visit the [use cases](/docs/next/usecases.html) section or see examples of users and their stories on the OpenEBS Adopters section [here](https://github.com/openebs/openebs/blob/master/ADOPTERS.md) where you can also share your experience.

 <br>